A Survey of Embodied AI: From Simulators to Research Tasks: Insights and Challenges

 \subsection{Challenges in Embodied AI Simulators}

-With the advancement in computer graphics and state-of-the-art physics engines \cite{coumans2016pybullet,zhu2020robosuite}, current embodied AI simulators have all reached a level that separates them from just a conventional game-based simulation for reinforcement learning.
-They all possess one form of virtual embodiment, which allows for basic controls and interacts with the virtual duplicates of the real-world objects embedded into the virtual environment.
-There are several existing challenges in embodied AI simulators as deduced from our key findings.
+Current embodied AI simulators have reached a level in both its functionality and fidelity, that sets them apart from those conventional simulation used for reinforcement learning.
+Even with this soaring variance of embodied AI simulators, there are several existing challenges in embodied AI simulators in areas ranging from their \textbf{realism}, \textbf{scalability} to \textbf{interactivity}.

-\emph{Realism}.
-In terms of realism, there is a lack of quality \emph{world-based scene} simulator that can better bring out the real world's high fidelity and help bridge the gaps between the simulation and real-world.
-Currently, AI2-THOR \cite{kolve2017ai2}, Habitat Sim \cite{savva2019habitat}, iGibson \cite{xia2020interactive} are the front runner ups to bridging the gaps between simulation and real-world.
-This is largely because of their continuous effort in the yearly embodied AI challenges \cite{EmbodiedAIChallenge}, which tackles embodied AI problems in visual navigation in both simulation and the real world.

-\emph{Scalability}.
-In terms of scalability, there is a lack of methodologies to collect large-scale 3D object datasets, unlike image-based datasets \cite{deng2009imagenet} which are widely available on the internet and only requires manual annotation of the data.
-However,it is significantly harder to obtain 3D object datasets, as it requires special techniques such as photogrammetry \cite{mikhail2001introduction} and other neural rendering approaches \cite{martin2020nerf} to be synthesized before it can be annotated.

-\emph{Interactivity}.
-In terms of interactivity, there is a lack of rich dynamics physics between objects to object and agent to object interaction within the virtual environment.
-This is especially significant as simulators with quality interaction between the agent and virtual object would be allowed for an easier deployment of the trained models into the real world.
-Even the best physics-based embodied AI simulator which is ThreeDWorld \cite{gan2020threedworld}, are still lacking in complex physics such as particle physics and a mixture of multiple physical properties in a single object (e.g. how a chair would have different object affordance and texture at the different parts of the chair).

-Lastly, with the growing interest in the field of embodied AI, computer graphics, 3D objects datasets, embodied AI research will be expected to grow significantly.
-Hence,the nature of those embodied AI simulators will be vital to support those embodied AI research and open up doors to many exciting research tasks that are yet to be unveiled.
+\textbf{Realism}.
+It focuses on the \emph{fidelity} and \emph{physics} features of the simulators.
+Simulators with both a high visual fidelity and realistic physics are highly sought after by the robotics communities as they provide the ideal test-bed for various robotic tasks such as navigation and interaction tasks \cite{gao2021room,sun2021plate}.
+However, there is a lack of embodied AI simulators that possess both of \emph{world-based scene} and \emph{advanced physics}.